halipso/instaNode/README.md

 instagram.setCookies('cookies');
 ```

-...Important: you need to use getFeed function once at the beggining to get CSRF token
+Important: you need to use getFeed method once at the beggining to get CSRF token

 # Methods